Germoe/hyde/README.md

 #### Creating and Editing A New Page/Post

-Pages and Posts are separated into two different categories as Pages are supposed to be listed in the sidebar menu and Posts are only listed in the main window on your site.
+Pages and Posts are separated into two different categories.

 To create a new page or post click on *Create New* and select *Post* (or *Page* depending what section you are in).
 Enter a title and click *Create* to proceed to the editor.

 ![](https://forestry.io/img/theme/create-new.png)

 On the left side you'll find general settings (e.g. title, subtitle, date etc.) and on the other side you have access to the Forestry Editor.
-The toolbar at the bottom of the Editor will help you format and more easily navigate the editor.
+The toolbar at the bottom of the editor will help you format and more easily navigate the editor.

 ![](https://forestry.io/img/theme/toolbar.png)

+#### Add and Edit the Sidebar

+To add new links and edit existing ones navigate to [Menus](#/menus/main) and click on `add link` or click on the settings wheel to edit existing links.

+You are also able to reorder or remove existing links.

 #### Preview